TL;DR

 Step 2: Understand the Key Trade-Offs Generally, the more comprehensive the cover and the shorter the waiting periods, the higher the premium.
 You'll need to balance the ideal level of cover with your budget.
 This is where tailored advice becomes indispensable.

 Step 3: Leverage the Power of Independent Advice You could go to a price comparison website or directly to an insurer.
-But would you know if you were buying the right policy?
+But would you know if you were buying a strong fit for your needs?

 This is the value of an expert broker.
 At WeCovr, our job is to understand your unique circumstances and search the entire market—from Aviva to Zurich and everyone in between—to find the policy that is right for you.
 We navigate the complexities so you don't have to.